Blog By Scott Harrison Bay Area Realtor of 20+ years

 March 12 2009 How the 2009 Stimulus plan can help you.

 1. If your a first time home buyer and have not had a primary residence in the last 3 years but you can own rental property there is a tax credit if you buy.
-More details on this word document.

 2. If you own a home and have a mortgage which is hard for you to make the payment you may qualify even if your mortgage amount you owe exceeds your home's value.
-More details on this word document.

-On the housing front, the good news is that the legislation resets the conforming loan limit cap at $729,750, up from $625,500.
+February 15th 2009 Stimulus Packages passes On the housing front, the good news is that the legislation resets the conforming loan limit cap at $729,750, up from $625,500.
 Numerous counties in California experienced a marked decrease in their conforming loan and FHA limits on Jan.
 1, and the stimulus bill reinstates 2008 loan limits through Dec.
 31, 2009.

 The bill also increases the first-time home buyer credit from $7,500 to $8,000, and removes the requirement that the credit be paid back if the buyer stays in the home for at least three years.
 It also extends the expiration date for the credit from July 1 to Dec.
 1, 2009.
 Homebuyers must have purchased a home after Jan.
 1, 2009, and before Dec.
 1, 2009, to be eligible for the $8,000 credit

 Everyone who is interested in the Real Estate market wants to know about their local market.
-Statics's for each city in Contra Costa and Alameda County can be viewed at http://scottgharrison.homestead.com/ScottInTheNews.html I have access to this info for other counties also just e-mail me your request.
+Static's' for each city in Contra Costa and Alameda County can be viewed at http://scottgharrison.homestead.com/ScottInTheNews.html I have access to this info for other counties also just e-mail me your request.

-August 25th Housing stimulous package overview.
+August 25th Housing stimulus package overview.

 Encouraging First-Time Homebuyers to purchase – for primary residence only.